Working with Actors: Getting the Right Performance

 - The importance of the story.
 Everything begins and ends with the story: the imperative of seeing the world through the eyes of the character.
 What are the character’s objectives and needs?
 What are the given facts about the character in the screenplay?

-By the end of the course participants will have a rich understanding of how to communicate and collaborate with actors.
+By the end of the course participants should have acquired a richer, more informed understanding of how to communicate and collaborate with actors.

 "I needed to learn more about directing actors, and this seemed to be the best course of its kind.
 From the moment the workshop started it was clear that we participants were in the hands of a masterful director who was at all times totally transparent about his experiences and his views on what made a great practitioner of directing films.
 The actors we rehearsed with were fantastically talented also.
 Working with them was a real highlight.